Mvanhuffel/Data-Analysis-Projects/Schema Auditing System/README.md

 );
 ```

-### Step 2: Create Event Triggers
+### 2. Event Triggers Implementation

-PostgreSQL supports event triggers that can be fired on DDL (Data Definition Language), statements like `CREATE`, `ALTER`, and `DROP`.
-Create event triggers for these statements to log the changes in the audit table.
+- **DDL statement monitoring**: Configured event triggers within the database to respond to DDL (Data Definition Language) statements (e.g, CREATE, ALTER, and DROP), ensuring that every schema change is logged in the audit table.

 This trigger logs every `CREATE TABLE` statement: